Sideshow Bob's Last Gleaming: Cultural references

 The underground compound in the episode references the war room from Dr. Strangelove.

 The episode is a parody of 60s-era nuclear war movies" and contains several references to Cold War films.
 There were also several references to Dr. Strangelove: the underground compound resembles the war room from the film; Professor Frink was redesigned to parody the title character; the tune that Sideshow Bob whistles while preparing the bomb is "We'll Meet Again", as sung by Vera Lynn at the end of the film; and Krusty's acting whilst he defends television is based on George C. Scott's performance as General Buck Turgidson.
 An alien appears in Hangar 18, a reference to the film of the same name, and indirectly the Roswell incident.

 Another parodied film is the 1964 thriller Fail-Safe by Sidney Lumet: at the beginning of the third act of the episode, scenes of everyday life across Springfield are shown, and one by one, with a 'zooming' sound effect, they all freeze-frame in anticipation of the (supposedly) imminent nuclear blast; such was the ending of Fail-Safe.
 One of the scenes before the supposed nuclear blast shows Maggie picking flowers in a field, with the camera zooming into her eye, and then the minuscule blast occurs.
 This is a parody of the innovative and controversial Daisy advertisement used by Lyndon B. Johnson in the 1964 United States presidential election.

 The dud bomb is partially a reference to the film The Mouse That Roared, which also features a nonfunctional nuclear bomb with mice inside.
 In the episode the bomb is revealed to be a dud after it falls apart and mice run out from it; in the movie, after the mouse leaves the bomb starts working again.
 Sideshow Bob's bomb also has a note that says "Best before 1959," the year The Mouse That Roared was made.

 Tom Baker's Fourth Doctor from Doctor Who makes an appearance.
 Bob is horrified at hearing Vanessa Redgrave playing a foul-mouthed grandmother on an American sitcom.
-Her line, "Let's haul ass to Lollapalooza!", is reprised by Grandpa at the end of the episode.
+Her line, "Now I’m going to haul ass to Lollapalooza!", is reprised by Grandpa at the end of the episode.